coq/coq/doc/sphinx/proofs/writing-proofs/proof-mode.rst

 ..

   .. image:: ../../_static/diffs-coqide-on.png
-     :alt: |CoqIDE| with Set Diffs on
+     :alt: CoqIDE with Set Diffs on

 ..

   .. image:: ../../_static/diffs-coqide-removed.png
-     :alt: |CoqIDE| with Set Diffs removed
+     :alt: CoqIDE with Set Diffs removed

 ..

   .. image:: ../../_static/diffs-coqtop-on3.png
      :alt: coqtop with Set Diffs on

-This image shows an error message with diff highlighting in |CoqIDE|:
+This image shows an error message with diff highlighting in CoqIDE:

 ..

   .. image:: ../../_static/diffs-error-message.png
-     :alt: |CoqIDE| error message with diffs
+     :alt: CoqIDE error message with diffs

 How to enable diffs
 ```````````````````